Faithful flatness of Hopf algebras over coideal subalgebras with a bimodule conditional expectation: Proof Of Theorem

+Assume that (a) holds.
+Then the upper sequence in the above diagram is exact (while the lower row is exact by construction), and it is a simple diagram chasing to check that $\mu_X$ is surjective.

+If (1) holds, then (a) holds by the definition of flatness, and if (2) holds, Lemma \ref{lem:proj} ensures that (a) holds. \end{proof}

-We can now finish the proof of (3)$\Rightarrow$(1) in Theorem \ref{thm:equff}.
-Assume that $A\subset H$ is right faithfully flatish.
-Proposition \ref{prop:unitiso} then ensures that the unit of the adjunction $(L,R)$ is an isomorphism.
-Moreover the functor $R$ is faithful by Proposition \ref{prop:counitiso}, and hence $L$ preserves monomorphisms by Lemma \ref{lem:adj}, which precisely means that $H$ is flat as a right $A$-module.
-Then the last statement in Proposition \ref{prop:counitiso} ensures that the counit of the adjunction $(L,R)$ is an isomorphism as well, so that $(L,R)$ forms a pair of inverse equivalences of categories.
+The proof of right faithful flatness in Theorem \ref{thm:ffce} is now immediate: if $A$ is a direct summand in $H$ as an $A$-bimodule, Proposition \ref{prop:unitiso} ensures that the unit of the adjunction $(L,R)$ is an isomorphism, and Proposition \ref{prop:mu} ensures that the counit is an isomorphism as well, so $B\subset H$ is right faithfully flat by (3)$\Rightarrow$(2) in Theorem \ref{thm:equff}.